 Memphis Law offers both a full-time day program and a part-time day program.
 The part-time program is for a limited number of students whose other responsibilities make full-time study difficult.
 Our curriculum is designed to challenge students and prepare them for the practice of law.
 The curriculum reflects a commitment to traditional legal education with the emphasis on fundamental lawyering skills and core areas of knowledge.

 Memphis Law operates on the semester system and requires 90 semester hours for the J.D. degree.
 A full-time student is required to enroll in at least 12 hours each semester.
 Students in the full-time program normally graduate in three years.
 Summer classes are sometimes available and students can graduate after five semesters and two summer sessions of full-time study.

-Part-time students normally will graduate in four or four-and-one-half years (including summer semesters).
+Part-time students normally graduate in four or four-and-one-half years (including summer semesters).
 Graduation requirements for those students enrolled in the part-time program are the same as for those students enrolled in the full-time program.
-A part-time student is required to enroll in at least eight hours, but may enroll in no more than 11 hours, each semester.
+A part-time student is required to enroll in at least 8 hours, but no more than 11 hours, each semester.